One of my primary specialties is helping those impacted by having a narcissistic family member or partner.

 Narcissism is a personality disorder characterized by a grandiose sense of self-importance, lack of empathy, and an extreme sensitivity to criticism and inability to take accountability for behavior.
 Like all personality issues, there is a spectrum of severity and presentations.
 Some narcissists are very overt in how they behave, and others are more subtle.
 These personality traits cause significant problems in relationships.
 Narcissists never develop an authentic sense of self and the ability to genuinely connect with others.
-Therefore, they are typically highly adept at exploiting other people to meet their own needs and to boost their extremely fragile self-esteem.
-Their partners and family members are often left feeling continually manipulated, controlled, and demeaned.
+Therefore, they are typically highly adept at exploiting and manipulating other people to meet their own needs and to boost their extremely fragile self-esteem.
+Their partners and family members are often left feeling continually undervalued, controlled, and filled with self-doubt.

 If you are in an intimate relationship with a narcissist I can help you: